-Since I live here in Switzerland I must admit that I enjoy winter vegetables much more than before, as they grow beautifully in the Swiss mild climate and I can get them super fresh and in a huge variety from local farmers.
+Since I live here in Switzerland, I must admit that I enjoy winter vegetables much more than before, as they grow beautifully in the mild Swiss climate and I can get them super fresh and in a considerable variety from local farmers.

 The other day I got inspired by a gorgeous Savoy cabbage, probably one of the healthiest foods on earth!
-A super vegetable with an intense flavour and a rough texture, perfect for a risotto with long cooking times.
-In this recipe I balanced its intense taste with the colour and the sweetness of the pumpkin, reinforced by the solid aftertaste of saffron.
+A super vegetable with an intense flavor and a rough texture, perfect for a risotto with long cooking times.
+In this recipe, I balanced its intense taste with the color and the sweetness of the pumpkin, reinforced by the robust aftertaste of saffron.

 1) Use the right rice: this will make a good 80% of the dish.
-The absolute best type of rice for a risotto is the Carnaroli (big grains, high in starch), but if you don’t find it you might also use a Vialone Nano or also Roma.
+The absolute best type of rice for risotto is the Carnaroli (big grains, high in starch), but if you don’t find it, you might also use a Vialone Nano or also Roma.

 2) Always use a large pan, like you would do to cook a Spanish paella.

 4) Never use a lid: it’s not a soup!
-My friend Anna used to say that if you cover it with the lid the risotto would steam . . . (which must be terrible for a risotto!)
+My friend Anna used to say that if you cover it with the lid, the risotto will steam . . . (which must be terrible for a risotto!)

 - 2 cups of Carnaroli rice

 - ¼ cup of celery, finely chopped

 - 3 cups of savoy cabbage, finely cut

 - Vegan butter and hard cheese, to taste